lpenap/alassea-bot/README.md

 * Support for passing of parameters from discord to the custom commands (i.e. `,mycmd param1 param2`).
 * Support for custom commands with a three-stage loading phase: prepare(), run() and cleanup() to allow for more custom implementation of commands.
 * Access to the high level discord-php api.
 * A native php and light NoSQL-like database facility available for your custom commands with an out of the box persistent cache.
-For an example on how to use this, check `Commands\Core\QodCommand` that makes use of its own cache context to store the `quote of the day` the first time is requested.
+For an example on how to use this, check `Commands\Core\QodCommand` that makes use of its own cache context to store the `quote of the day` the first time is requested, or You can also check `Commands\Core\WeatherCommand` for info about how to use cache data with expiration.
 * System admin configuration (through discord user ids, see `src/alassea-bot.php` for configuration options).

 #### Commands list